Cumberland teacher arrested on child molestation charges

-Nicholas Oliveria, 29, was arrested Thursday on two counts of second-degree child molestation.
+Nicholas Oliveira, 29, was arrested Thursday on two counts of second-degree child molestation.

 Lincoln Police said Oliveira is being charged in connection with two separate incidents in the past two years involving two juvenile females.
 The victims were known to Oliveira, who had a personal relationship with their families, according to police.